PixelMelt/blog/content/Obfuscation/Branch Encryption.md

 }
 ```

-You put it through your virtual machine obfuscator and it outputs a VM and the following instructions in bytecode
+You put it through your virtual machine obfuscator and it outputs a VM and the following instructions in bytecode.

 ```yaml
 STRING "what is the password?"